“Resistance is futile.” (The Borg)

 The Irish have an inferiority complex.
 Ireland was a poor country.
-The Irish immigrated to the United States, Australia, New Zealand and Canada to avoid starving to death.
+The Irish emigrated to the United States, Australia, New Zealand and Canada to avoid starving to death.
 Protestant Anglo-Saxons have long looked down on the Irish as stupid Catholics who deserve their poverty.

 Suddenly, here comes the European Union.
 Ireland sees a chance to become rich and “modern”, that is, the same as Europeans and Americans.
 The EU represented their chance to dump their weirdness and poverty, for which the “medieval” Catholic mindset and customs are to blame.
 The Irish wanted to be normal, ordinary Joes and Jills.
 Joining the EU and passing laws allowing divorce, abortion and gay marriage were their tickets to “normality”.

 Presented with a choice between being backward/Catholic/weird and rich/hedonistic/pagan/modern/normal, they chose the latter.
 Divorce = modern.
 Tax avoidance paradise = modern.
 Property bubbles = modern.
 Gay marriage = modern.
 Abortion = modern.